 a light for revelation to the Gentiles and for glory to your people Israel."

 I suppose that when Simeon was moved by the Spirit, he could have said “no.” Perhaps he could have complained that he wanted to lie in bed a bit longer (after all, he was an old man), or he could have said it’s not my day for Temple duty or a thousand-and-one other excuses – but he chose to cooperate with God and participate in what He was doing in the world.
-I hope I'm not pressing my point too strongly – after all, God was fulfilling His promise to Simeon that day.
-Yet consider that Simeon not only saw "the Lord's Christ," he also held him and (most likely) participated in the offering, circumcising, and naming of Jesus – all because he said "yes" to the moving of the Spirit.
+I hope I’m not pressing my point too firmly – after all, God was fulfilling His promise to Simeon that day.
+Yet consider that Simeon not only saw “the Lord’s Christ,” he also held him and (most likely) participated in the offering, circumcising, and naming of Jesus – all because he said “yes” to the moving of the Spirit.

 Now, before I close, let me make my point to you.